ronald-keating/msh/README.md

 	./msh

-------Running the Program------
+## Running the Program
 Once the program is running, you will be prompted with ">: " This means that the program is ready to take in input Enter a command and press enter to execute the command

 Type    exit<enter>     to exit msh

-**Note: The program ignores any extra white spaces and/or single/double quotes
+Note: The program ignores any extra white spaces and/or single/double quotes